 Students may elect to focus their educational direction in the mental health field by pursuing two practica that are focused specifically in mental health.
 Here the student's placement will be in an approved mental health based facility.

-A dual admission program is available with the College for Lifelong Learning for those interested in continuing their education.
+A dual admission program is available with Granite State College for those interested in continuing their education.